 - Comforts of Whidbey – As I mentioned before, this bed and breakfast on Whidbey Island is also a winery.
 Even if you’re not staying there, stop by to try their wine and enjoy a glass while sitting out on the spacious deck.

-One of my favorite things about the islands in the area like Orcas Island is there are always cute boutique stores.
-You’ll find wine tasting shops and plenty of restaurants and cafes downtown that you’ll want to put on your Whidbey Island itinerary.
-Langley is considered “downtown Whidbey Island,” as it’s the most popular city on the island.
+One of my favorite things about the islands in the area, like Orcas Island, is there are always cute boutique stores to visit.
+You’ll also find wine tasting shops and plenty of restaurants and cafes downtown that you’ll want to put on your Whidbey Island itinerary.
+Langley is often considered “downtown Whidbey Island,” as it’s the most popular city on the island.

 Check out Sweet Mona’s for delicious fudge, or head over to the Star Store if you’re looking to stock up on healthy food for the weekend.
-The Chocolate Flower Farm is a place to buy all things chocolate during your 3 days on Whidbey, from chocolate-scented candles to chocolate jam.
+The Chocolate Flower Farm is a place to buy all things chocolate, from chocolate-scented candles to chocolate jam.

 Since 1937, The Clyde has been showing movies in its small, one-room theater.
 The best part is the prices haven’t inflated drastically with the times., so you can do this on a budget on your Whidbey Island weekend.

 You can easily see a movie and get a large popcorn and soda for less than $10.
-This is one of the cheapest things to do in Whidbey Island.
+This is one of the cheapest things to do in Whidbey Island and also nostalgic.

 There’s always something going on when you’re looking for what to do on Whidbey Island this weekend.
 Whether it’s a wine tasting festival, art show, or a mussel festival, you’ll love the local events.

-When you’re done, head back to the ferry line to start your trip home from your weekend on Whidbey Island.
+When you’re done with your trip on the island, it’s time to head back to the ferry line.
 While you wait, you can look back at all the things to do on Whidbey Island that you found and start planning your next trip back!